• Skip to main content

 #6 Way to Hold Space for Highly Sensitive People – Provide Time and Space for Communication

 Communicating with a Highly Sensitive Person and enabling them time to communicate their feelings and needs is so important.
-HSP tend to think before speaking, and may need some time to process what they need to say before they share.
+HSPs tend to think before speaking and may need some time to process what they need to say before they share.
 Putting pressure on an HSP to speak before they are ready isn’t helpful!
 Give the person the space and time, but encourage them to express their voice so they can be heard.
-HSP usually have a lot to say when they are offered a safe environment in which to express themselves.
+HSPs usually have a lot to say when they are offered a safe environment in which to express themselves.

 If you’re in a relationship or have a friend or family member who is highly sensitive, consider how you can start to implement or practice these principles when you’re spending time with the other person.
 If you’re a professional who works with HSP it can be helpful to ask yourself in what ways you are currently applying these principles.
-I have experienced that holding space using these six principles can make a huge impact and enable HSP to embrace the parts of themselves that, unfortunately, were often shamed into the shadow or exiled because of childhood experiences.
-It is never too late to allow these aspects to be brought out of the shadow and for HSP to learn to embrace their authentic gifts.
+I have experienced that holding space using these six principles can make a huge impact and enable HSPs to embrace the parts of themselves that, unfortunately, were often shamed into the shadows or exiled because of childhood experiences.
+It is never too late to allow these aspects to be brought out of the shadows and for HSPs to learn to embrace their authentic gifts.

 What is a Highly Sensitive Person?